ndrean/micro_ex/README.md

 # Discover Microservices with Elixir with Observability

-This is a tiny demo of **Phoenix/Elixir-based microservices** demonstrating PNG-to-PDF image conversion with email notifications.
+This is a demo of **Phoenix-Elixir-based microservices** demonstrating PNG-to-PDF image conversion with email notifications.

 The idea of this demo is to use: